yaninsanity/CalCraze/README.md

 <!-- add screenshots from /screenshots/* -->
 ## 📸 Screenshots

-Here are some screenshots of CalcRaze in action:
+Here are some screenshots of CalCraze in action:

 ![Main Menu](screenshots/main_menu.jpg)
 *Main Menu*